 Ubuntu 18.04 has default PHP 7.2 for installation.
 But we suggest adding additional PPA for PHP installation which includes multiple other versions of PHP.
 Use the following commands to update apt cache and install PHP packages on your system.

-sudo apt-get install python-software-properties sudo add-apt-repository ppa:ondrej/php sudo apt update sudo apt install -y php7.2
+sudo apt-get install software-properties-common sudo add-apt-repository ppa:ondrej/php sudo apt update sudo apt install -y php7.2

 You may also need to install some additional PHP modules for supporting various tasks